Exclusive: Fake Accounts Fueled the 'Snyder Cut' Online Army

 Even after the film opened, random bystanders continued to be hit by the SnyderVerse shrapnel.
 When fans review-bombed Adam Wingard’s Godzilla vs. Kong, sources say the director asked Snyder through an intermediary to tell his fans to stand down — and that Snyder refused.
 (Snyder says he was never asked to have his fans stand down, adding: “Furthermore, I do not control my fans.
 They have their own will and their own opinions; you really give me too much credit.”)
 Another source says Warner Bros. successfully lobbied IMDb, which includes user reviews, to weed out trolls targeting Godzilla vs. Kong.
 (Wingard declined comment.)
 Similarly, factions of the SnyderVerse army review-bombed James Gunn’s Suicide Squad four months later, motivating the director to acknowledge the mob on Twitter: “I’ll live — stuff like this means nothing in the big picture.
 (And important to point out most the SnyderCut fans have been supportive, it’s only a few who feel it’s worthwhile spending their time doing stuff like this.)”
 Ultimately, both films outperformed Snyder Cut on HBO Max.

 One year after the film’s release, Snyder is no longer working with Warner Bros., having moved on to Netflix, where he is currently shooting the sci-fi film Rebel Moon, described as an ambitious two-part movie.
 Fisher is playing a resistance fighter named Blood Axe.
-The studio’s plans for the DC Extended Universe no longer involve Snyder, who ,anfinally returned the Justice League materials he’d confiscated following a settlement reached with the studio in August 2021.
+The studio’s plans for the DC Extended Universe no longer involve Snyder, who finally returned the Justice League materials he’d confiscated following a settlement reached with the studio in August 2021.

 The SnyderVerse army often called for a number of heads to roll at Warner Bros. and WarnerMedia.
 Hamada appears safe, given the success of this year’s The Batman, a movie made outside of the Snyder-built interconnected universe.
 Johns continues to work with WarnerMedia on projects including The CW’s breakout Stargirl, whose third season debuts on Aug.
 31. And Berg is said to have unannounced projects in development with the studio.
 Several executives caught in the Sndyer web didn’t survive a recent regime change ushered in after Discovery closed a $43 billion deal to acquire WarnerMedia, including Kilar, Sarnoff, Emmerich, and Fuentes, though “it had nothing to do with the SnyderVerse,” says one insider at WarnerMedia.
 Emmerich, for one, inked a five-year producing deal with the studio.
 Still, that didn’t stop the fandom from celebrating and taking credit for those executives’ exits.
 They now use hashtags #RestoreTheSnyderVerse and #DeborahSnyderForDCStudios, referring to a push to make Snyder’s wife the head of the DCEU.